pss-aileen/TIL/2024/05_May.md

   - [30 Days to Learn Laravel](https://laracasts.com/series/30-days-to-learn-laravel-11)

 ## English
-- Take a practice TOEIC test (only part 1) using 公式TOEIC Listening & Reading 問題集 10.
+- ~~Take a practice TOEIC test (only part 1) using 公式TOEIC Listening & Reading 問題集 10.~~
 - Review a practice TOEIC test.
 - Watch "Twilight" with English Subtitles: (Because I love it!)
   - Look up all words that I do not know.
   - Take notes on expression that I do not understand.
+- Watch "The Social Network" on Netflix
+  - ChatGPT told me that this movie teaches me words used in the IT area....
 - Practice a conversation through SpeakBuddy.
 - TARGET 1900
   - Check the pronunciations of all words in the wordbook.